 - Supported by a wide range of DeFi apps

 - Closed-source code

-- Support for Solana and Ethereum: Coinbase wallet is compatible with the Solana Network, Polygon, Ethereum, and more, all with one seed phrase.
+- Support for many blockchains: Coinbase Wallet is compatible with the Solana Network, Polygon, Ethereum, and more, all with one seed phrase.

-Coinbase wallet offers a beginner-friendly option to get started with DeFi.
-Support for Solana, Ethereum, and several Layer 2 networks lets you grow without changing wallets.
-And if you’re stacking Bitcoin as well as ETH and ERC-20 tokens, the Coinbase mobile wallet can store your BTC.
+Coinbase Wallet offers a beginner-friendly option to get started with DeFi.
+Support for Bitcoin, Solana, Ethereum, Layer 2 networks, and more lets you grow without changing wallets.

 What Are Bitcoin Wallets?

 In the physical world, a wallet holds your spending money.
 In the crypto world, a Bitcoin wallet is a gateway to digital assets on the blockchain.
 The wallet itself is just a way to control the assets, whether that means secure storage, sending Bitcoin to another wallet, or receiving Bitcoin into your wallet.

 Bitcoin wallets come in two basic types: